anan44/it-starts-with-clojure/materials/5-requests-for-data/5-partial-meetings.md

 ```

 That is a quite a lot happening on a single line of code.
-Let's try breaking it up, so it is easier to focus on one argument at a time.
+Let's try breaking it up,
+so it is easier to focus on one argument at a time.
-(This is often a handy trick when slapped in the face with large one liners)
+(This is often a handy trick when slapped in the face with long one liner functions)

 ```clojure
 (defn total-score-helper